sho-luv/NSE-scripts/README.md

 Checks for compression based on https://github.com/ollypwn/SMBGhost/ Could've been done utilizing smb.lua in the nselib but it required substantial editing of the functions, went with sockets.

+# CVE-2020-1359
+NSE script to detect vulnerable CVE-2020-1350 issue, with Microsoft DNS server (aka SIGRed)

+The script utilizes code components of dns-nsid.nse script with checks for CVE-2020-1350

+Note: This script just safe checks for CVE-2020-1350  vulnerability on Microsoft DNS Servers for identification purposes only and doesn't attempt anything beyond that.
+This script is not perfect and depends on the output of dig CH TXT bind.version @target and fails when DNS version number is hidden

+# Installation and running

+Copy the .nse file to nmap/scripts/ folder and run update

+``cp cve-2020-1350.nse /usr/share/nmap/scripts/``

+``nmap --script-updatedb``

+Run as

+``sudo nmap -sSU -p53 --script=./cve-2020-1350.nse <<target>> ``
+ ``sudo nmap -sSU -p53 --script=./cve-2020-1350.nse <<target>> --script-args output=<outputfile.txt>``